Relative Arbitrage Opportunities in an Extended Mean Field System

 Abstract:

-This paper studies relative arbitrage opportunities in a market with infinitely many interacting investors.
-We establish a conditional McKean-Vlasov system to study the market dynamics coupled with investors.
-We then provide a theoretical framework to study a mean-field system, where the mean-field terms consist of a joint distribution of wealth and strategies.
-The optimal relative arbitrage is characterized by the equilibrium of extended mean-field games.
-We show the conditions on the existence and the uniqueness of the mean field equilibrium, then prove the propagation of chaos results for the finite-player game, and demonstrate that the Nash equilibrium converges to the mean field equilibrium when the population grows to infinity.
+This paper studies relative arbitrage opportunities in a market with competitive investors through stochastic differential games in the limit as the number of players tends to infinity.
+With common noises introduced by the stock capitalization processes, we establish a conditional McKean-Vlasov system to study the market dynamics coupled to the expected trading volume of investors.
+We show that optimal arbitrage can be characterized as a solution of a Cauchy PDE constructed by the volatility terms in the market model.
+The structure of the market dynamics can be relaxed, and we provide a theoretical framework to study a general mean-field system, where the interaction is characterized by a joint distribution of wealth and strategies.
+In this setting, the optimal relative arbitrage constitutes the strong equilibrium of an extended mean-field game.
+We provide conditions for the existence and uniqueness of the mean-field equilibrium.
+We further prove the propagation of chaos result for the finite-player game counterpart, and demonstrate that the Nash equilibrium converges to the mean field equilibrium when the population grows to infinity.

 New Economics Papers: this item is included in nep-gth